-The Ministry of Social Affairs and Health requested that the Ombudsman for Equality provide a statement on the placement of transsexual people in the gender quotas of central government bodies.
+The Ministry of Social Affairs and Health requested that the Ombudsman for Equality provide a statement on the placement of transgender people in the gender quotas of central government bodies.

-In relation to a committee set up by the Government, the ministry had been inquired about how transsexual people are placed in gender quotas.
-The inquiry asked whether the placement is based on gender registered at birth, the legal gender or gender identity, or are transsexual people, as an under-represented minority, always counted as part of the group with a smaller percentage of the seats.
+In relation to a committee set up by the Government, the ministry had been inquired about how transgender people are placed in gender quotas.
+The inquiry asked whether the placement is based on gender registered at birth, the legal gender or gender identity, or are transgender people, as an under-represented minority, always counted as part of the group with a smaller percentage of the seats.

 The Ombudsman for Equality monitors compliance with the Equality Act, but the Chancellor of Justice is the authority with final responsibility for the application and interpretation of the quota rule of the Equality Act in committees set up by the Government.